Factbox - UK opinion polls: countdown to Thursday's election

 * Likely to be published on Wednesday afternoon London time, but has sometimes appeared earlier.

-* A Panelbase poll on Thursday last week showed May's lead almost halved to eight points, compared with 15 points a week earlier.
+* Last Thursday's Panelbase poll showed May's lead almost halved to eight points, compared with 15 points a week earlier.

 COMRES

 * ComRes polls are among those showing the biggest lead for Theresa May.
-The latest poll, published on Saturday, showed she had a 12-point advantage over Labour, unchanged from a week earlier.
+The last poll published on Saturday showed she had a 12-point advantage over Labour, unchanged from a week earlier.

 ICM/GUARDIAN

-* The latest ICM/Guardian poll published on Monday showed May's lead slipped to 11 points, down one point from the previous week.
+* The latest ICM poll published on Monday showed May's lead slipped to 11 points, down one point from the previous week

 YOUGOV

-* YouGov is expected to publish its final poll in The Times on Wednesday evening.
-A YouGov poll for the Sunday Times published on June 3 gave the Conservatives a four-point lead.
-Its last poll for The Times published on May 31 showed gave them a three-point lead.
+* Its last poll on June 3 showed May's lead over the Labour party narrowed to four points from seven points a week previously

-* A model-based projection from YouGov on Monday showed May was on track to win 305 seats in Britain's parliament, 21 seats short of a 326-seat majority.
-That projection is updated on a daily basis.
+* A model-based projection from YouGov on Monday showed May is on track to win 305 seats in Britain's parliament in an election on Thursday, 21 seats short of a 326-seat majority